Site Overlay

 Are we as American Baptists willing to go back and forth across the seas from one country to another territory to bring about healing and restoration in our community?
 I have been actively involved in the Asian Alliance and previously the Asian Caucus for 45 years and while I celebrate the fact that we can have a convocation at every biennial as Asian American Baptists, why is it so hard for others who are not Asian to open the doors and to come in?
 Why do most white American Baptists still feel that they are not welcomed to come to one of the many racial/ethnic caucuses that just met two days ago?
 We must do the hard and difficult work to open up these doors and to welcome all to enjoy the rich diversity that we have claimed as American Baptists.

-Read Related Sermon Evil Spelled Backwards
+Read Related Sermon It’s Complicated!

 I think that as long as we are in this world, we will always be challenged by human needs and problems that would plague our American Baptist life.
 How I wish that as President that I can heal us.
 But I can’t.
 But we may come to understand that in our prayer to God that we may become healed over our fear of being God’s holy people.